dsyer/cloud-middleware-blog/README.md

 # Binding to Data Services with Spring Boot in Cloud Foundry

-In this article we look at how to bind a Spring Boot application to data services (JDBC, NoSQL, messaging etc.) and the various sources of default and automatic behaviour in Cloud Foundry, providing some guidance about which ones to use and which ones will be active under what conditions.
+In this article we look at how to bind a [Spring Boot](http://projects.spring.io/spring-boot) application to data services (JDBC, NoSQL, messaging etc.) and the various sources of default and automatic behaviour in [Cloud Foundry](http://pivotal.io/cloud), providing some guidance about which ones to use and which ones will be active under what conditions.
 Spring Boot provides a lot of autoconfiguration and external binding features, some of which are relevant to Cloud Foundry, and many of which are not.
-Spring Cloud Connectors is a library that you can use in your application if you want to create your own components programmatically, but it doesn't do anything "magical" by itself.
-And finally there is the Cloud Foundry buildpack which has an "auto-reconfiguration" feature that tries to ease the burden of moving simple applications to the cloud.
+[Spring Cloud Connectors](http://cloud.spring.io/spring-cloud-connectors) is a library that you can use in your application if you want to create your own components programmatically, but it doesn't do anything "magical" by itself.
+And finally there is the Cloud Foundry [java buildpack](https://github.com/cloudfoundry/java-buildpack) which has an "auto-reconfiguration" feature that tries to ease the burden of moving simple applications to the cloud.
 The key to correctly configuring middleware services, like JDBC or AMQP or Mongo, is to understand what each of these tools provides, how they influence each other at runtime, and and to switch parts of them on and off.
 The goal should be a smooth transition from local execution of an application on a developer's desktop to a test environment in Cloud Foundry, and ultimately to production in Cloud Foundry (or otherwise) with no changes in source code or packaging, per the [twelve-factor application](http://12factor.net) guidelines.

 There is some [simple source code](https://github.com/dsyer/cloud-middleware-blog) accompanying this article.
 To use it you can clone the repository and import it into your favourite IDE.
 You will need to remove two dependencies from the complete project to get to the same point where we start discussing concrete code samples, namely `spring-boot-starter-cloud-connectors` and `auto-reconfiguration`.

-> NOTE: The current co-ordinates for all the libraries being discussed are "org.springframework.boot:spring-boot-*:1.2.3.RELEASE", "org.springframework.boot:spring-cloud-*-connector:1.1.1.RELEASE", "org.cloudfoundry:auto-reconfiguration:1.7.0.RELEASE".
+> NOTE: The current co-ordinates for all the libraries being discussed are `org.springframework.boot:spring-boot-*:1.2.3.RELEASE`, `org.springframework.boot:spring-cloud-*-connector:1.1.1.RELEASE`, `org.cloudfoundry:auto-reconfiguration:1.7.0.RELEASE`.

+> TIP: The source code in github includes a `docker-compose.yml` file.
+You can use that to create a local MySQL database if you don't have one running already.
+You don't actually need it to run most of the code below, but it might be useful to validate that it will actually work.

 ## Punchline for the Impatient

 If you want to skip the details, and all you need is a recipe for running locally with H2 and in the cloud with MySQL, then start here and read the rest later when you want to understand in more depth.
 (Similar options exist for other data services, like RabbitMQ, Redis, Mongo etc.)

-Your first and simplest option is to simply not define a `DataSource` at all but put H2 on the classpath.
+Your first and simplest option is to simply do nothing: do not define a `DataSource` at all but put H2 on the classpath.
 Spring Boot will create the H2 embedded `DataSource` for you when you run locally.
 The Cloud Foundry buildpack will detect a database service binding and create a `DataSource` for you when you run in the cloud.
+If you add Spring Cloud Connectors as well, your app will also work in other cloud platforms, as long as you include a connector.
 That might be good enough if you just want to get something working.

 If you want to run a serious application in production you might want to tweak some of the connection pool settings (e.g. the size of the pool, various timeouts, the important test on borrow flag).
 In that case the buildpack auto-reconfiguration `DataSource` will not meet your requirements and you need to choose an alternative, and there are a number of more or less sensible choices.

-The best choice is probably to create a `DataSource` explicitly using [Spring Cloud Connectors](cloud.spring.io/spring-cloud-connectors), but guarded by the "cloud" profile:
+The best choice is probably to create a `DataSource` explicitly using [Spring Cloud Connectors](http://cloud.spring.io/spring-cloud-connectors), but guarded by the "cloud" profile:

 ```java
 @Configuration